agentrickard/workbench_access/README.md

 they are not intended to be edited from the account page.
 These fields should be hidden by the module's installation process.

+You can check this configuration by going to `/admin/config/people/accounts/form-display` and ensuring that the Workbench Access 'Section' fields are disabled.

 The user storage will likely change before the stable release to remediate this issue.

 ## Contributing